 Carl Bacon, CIPM

-Carl, 50, was appointed Chairman in 2000.
-Previously he worked as Director of Risk Control and Performance at F&C Investment Management Limited and prior to that was Vice President – Head of Performance at J P Morgan Investment Management Inc. He is a founding member of both the Investment Performance Council and GIPS®, chair of the Verification Sub-Committee, a member of the UK Investment Performance Committee, a member of the Advisory Board of the Journal of Performance Measurement and has been chair of the GIPS Executive Committee.
-Carl is a director of the Freedom Index Company and is also the author of “Practical Portfolio Performance Measurement & Attribution”.
-Carl has conducted hundreds of training courses all over the world to teach thousands of people about performance measurement.
+Carl, 54, previously worked as Director of Risk Control and Performance at F&C Investment Management Limited and prior to that was Vice President – Head of Performance at JP Morgan Investment Management Inc. He is a founder member of both the Investment Performance Council and GIPS®, Chair of the GIPS Executive Committee, and a member of the Advisory Board of the Journal of Performance Measurement.
+Carl is a director of the Freedom Index Company and is also the author of ‘Practical Portfolio Performance Measurement & Attribution’ and ‘Practical Risk-Adjusted Performance Measurement’.

 Andrew Fabian FCA FCT

 Prior to joining StatPro, Andrew, 55, was Group Financial Controller at William Baird PLC and has previously held senior finance roles at De La Rue plc and Deloitte & Touche.
 He is a Fellow of both the ICAEW and the Association of Corporate Treasurers (ACT) and served for three years on the ACT’s governing council.
 Andrew is responsible for the global finance function at StatPro.
 Andrew was appointed Company Secretary in 2012.
 In 2012, Andrew was awarded a ranking in the ‘Hot 20 FDs’ in the TMT sector by BDO LLP.